mpicbg-scicomp/segmentation_3d_tools/Readme.md

 Segtools is a collection of small utility plugins for 3D segmentation in ImageJ/Fiji.
 They provide functionality for:
 * Semi-manual segmentation (3D)
-* Conversion of ROI in the ROI manager to a 3D binary mask
+* Conversion of ROIs in the ROI manager to a 3D binary mask
 * Back-conversion from a 3D binary mask to a list of ROIs in the ROI manager
 * Visualization of a 3D segmentation as image overlay